 Federal Title IV regulations specify the amount of Title IV aid a student has earned, if a student withdraws, is dismissed, or stops attending.
-The Title IV programs covered these regulations include federal direct subsidized, unsubsidized, and PLUS loans.
+The Title IV programs covered by these regulations include federal direct subsidized, unsubsidized, and graduate PLUS loans.

-Financial aid funds are posted to a student's account at the start of each period.
-The student will earn funds while they complete the academic term.
-If a student withdraws during the academic term or period of enrollment, the amount of Title IV aid that was earned up to the last day of attendance is determined by a specific formula.
-The amount of assistance earned is determined on a pro rata basis.
-For example, if a student completed 30% of the academic term or period of enrollment, the student has earned 30% of the loan funds that were originally scheduled to be disbursed.
-The institution must return the excess funds equal to the Title IV aid return calculation.
+Financial aid funds are posted to student accounts at the start of each term.
+Students earn funds for the time they attend classes or are actively participating in rotations.
+If a student withdraws during the term, a Return to Title IV Funds (R2T4) calculation is performed to determine the amount of aid the student has earned for the period of enrollment (the start of the term to the student's last day of attendance).

-If the student has completed more than 60% of the academic term or period of enrollment, the student has earned all of the Title IV aid that was scheduled to be disbursed for that period.
+The amount of assistance is determined on a pro rata basis for students who resume course work from leave of absence.
+For example, if a student completed 30% of the term, the student has earned 30% of the loan funds that were originally scheduled to be disbursed.
+The institution must return any unearned aid.
+If the student has completed more than 60% of the term, the student has earned all the Title IV aid that was scheduled to be disbursed for that period.

 If a student did not receive all the funds that were earned, the student may be due a post-withdrawal disbursement.
 If the post-withdrawal disbursement includes loan funds, the institution must receive the student's permission before the funds can be disbursed.
-To avoid incurring additional debt, a student may choose to decline some or all of the loan funds.
+To avoid incurring additional debt, a student may choose to decline some or all the loan funds.
 With the student's permission, the institution may automatically use all or a portion of the post-withdrawal disbursement for all other institution-related charges.

-There may be occasions Title IV funds student that a student was scheduled to receive cannot be disbursed to the student upon withdrawal because of other eligibility requirements.
+There may be occasions where Title IV funds that a student was scheduled to receive cannot be disbursed to the student upon withdrawal because of other eligibility requirements.

-If the institution is not required to return all of the excess funds, the student can elect to return the remaining amount.
-All loan funds must be repaid in accordance with the terms of the promissory note signed by the student when they borrowed the funds.
+If the institution is not required to return all the excess funds, the student can elect to return the remaining amount.
+All loan funds must be repaid in accordance with the terms of the master promissory note signed by the student when they borrowed the funds.